swiftlang/swift/docs/LibraryEvolution.rst

 support all of the following changes:

 - Reordering any existing members, including stored properties.
-- Adding any new members, including stored properties, **except initializers**.
 - Changing existing properties from stored to computed or vice versa.
 - Changing the body of any methods, initializers, or accessors.
 - Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from